Photoacoustic ultrasound sources from diffusion-limited aggregates: Sample Fabrication Morphology

 \section{Sample Fabrication \& Morphology}

 Highly disordered nanostructured films of many evaporable substances can be simply and reproducibly prepared by thermal evaporation in the presence of a low-pressure background of inert gas.
 In films prepared using this procedure, a complex granular structure results from the randomization of atomic velocities before aggregation in the gas phase~\cite{pfund-metalblacks,broida-aggregates, goldblack1948, goldblack1993, goldblack2003}.
 Such films often but not always resemble the product of diffusion-limited aggregation.
 Diffusion-limited aggregation occurs when particles executing a random walk collide and stick together; this process occurs in a wide variety of physical contexts, and is expected to produce a treelike fractal structure~\cite{DLA-original}.
 As a concrete example, we find that nanostructured bismuth films are reliably produced in a standard thermal evaporator by running 115 A of current through a 9 m$\Omega$ alumina-coated molybdenum evaporation boat for 4 minutes, in a background pressure of 2 Torr of Argon.
 The nanostructured films are deposited on any surface above the boat, although for surfaces too close to the boat they tend to melt and coarsen.
 The properties of the film do not depend sensitively on deposition parameters.
+Material costs for such a deposition are on the order of a few cents for a common evaporant like bismuth, and the total time to produce a film is less than ten minutes once the system is pumped down.